-Future streetscape projects should complement and not overshadow the built environment of the commercial district.
+Landscape design should complement and not overshadow the built environment of the neighborhood.
 Large trees should be maintained to prevent possible structural damage to adjacent construction.
-Proper site drainage is essential to ensure damage to foundations does not develop due to water infiltration.
-If new lighting, signage, or wayfinding elements are planned, they should not detract from the overall setting of S. 17th Street.
+Proper site drainage is essential to ensure damage does not develop to foundations due to water infiltration.